Q. Where do I start?

 Q. Do CWRU students have any relationship with the Cleveland Orchestra?

 A: The Cleveland Orchestra performs in Severance Hall, which is in the middle of the CWRU campus and, in fact, the land on which it sits is leased to the Orchestra by the University.
 Several members of the Orchestra are currently on the faculty at CIM and, thus, are sometimes among faculty available to teach lessons to CWRU students.
-All CWRU music majors are eligible to receive a season pass (at no cost) to attend all Cleveland Orchestra concerts, including the summer concert series.
+All CWRU music majors are eligible to receive a season pass (at no cost) to attend all Cleveland Orchestra concerts.
 All other CWRU students are given reduced tickets rates through the Severance Hall Box Office.
-Lastly, music students in the JMP are eligible to attend selected rehearsals of the Orchestra
+Lastly, music students in the JMP are eligible to attend selected rehearsals and master classes offered by the Orchestra.

 Q. What opportunities exist for students who want to major in something other than Music?

-Q. What is the Maltz Performing Arts Center project?
+Q. What is the Maltz Performing Arts Center?

 For general information about undergraduate programs in music at CWRU, please contact: